Daniel Bullocks: College coaching

 Bullocks served as the defensive secondary coach for the University of Northern Iowa from 2012 to 2014.
 On January 19, 2015, Bullocks was announced as the cornerbacks coach for Eastern Michigan University under head coach Chris Creighton.

 Jacksonville Jaguars

 On January 22, 2016, Bullocks was announced as the assistant defensive backs coach with the Jacksonville Jaguars of the National Football League.

 San Francisco 49ers

 In 2017 Bullocks became the 49ers assistant defensive backs coach a position he would hold for two years.
 In 2019 Bullocks was promoted to the safeties coach for the 49ers.

+Green Bay Packers

+On February 2, 2026, it was announced that Bullocks had joined the staff of the Green Bay Packers.
+He was given the title of cornerbacks coach on March 19.

 Personal life

 Bullocks is the identical twin brother of Josh Bullocks, also a safety at Nebraska, who was selected in the second round of the 2005 NFL draft by the New Orleans Saints.
 Daniel and his wife Vanessa have 4 children.